 Rapid Micromixing by the Impingement of Free, Paper-Thin Sheets of Liquids

 Video is a front view of the impingement of two, equal paper-thin sheets of water impinging at a 45o angle to produce a mixed or combined sheet.
 Single sheet thickness is about 80 microns at impingement and the impingement zone can clearly be seen as a thin arc segment line stretching across the fan shaped sheets.
-Pressure drop is only 0.25 bar (3.6 psig) for a single sheet flow rate of about 1.1 liters/minute.
+Pressure drop is only 0.25 bar (3.6 psig) for a single-sheet flow rate of about 1.1 liters/minute and a single-sheet velocity of 6 m/s.

 Impinging-Sheet Injectors

-Impinging-sheet injectors provide millisecond mixing of liquids.
+ThinSheetTM impinging-sheet injectors provide millisecond mixing of low-viscosity liquids.
 The following photographs compare impinging-sheet injectors with impinging-jet injectors.
 The quality of the liquid-phase mixing is demonstrated by impinging sodium hydroxide containing phenol red indicator with a 20% stoichiometric excess of hydrochloric acid with no indicator.
-In base the phenol red is red in color while at an acidic pH (less than pH 7), the phenol red is yellow in color.
+In base the phenol red is pink in color while at an acidic pH (less than pH 7), phenol red is yellow in color.

-This photograph of an impinging-sheet injector shows that the droplets formed at the end of the mixed sheet are all yellow in color.
+This photograph of a ThinSheetTM injector shows that after about 4 to 5 ms virtually all of the droplets are yellow in color.
 In the mixed sheet the excess acid has neutralized the base causing the phenol red to convert to it’s yellow form.
-Time from impingement to mixed sheet breakup is ~ 5 ms. Operating conditions are single sheet flowrate of 1.9 liters/minute, sheet thickness at impingement of 80 microns, impingement distance of 2 cm, impingement angle of 45o and pressure drop of 0.69 bar (10 psig).
+From Demyanovich (2024a – see Publications below) the calculated neutralization time is 5 ms, which agrees well with the observed neutralization time.
+Operating conditions are single-sheet flowrate of 1.0 L/min, single-sheet thickness at impingement of 31 microns, distance to impingement of 2.25 cm, impingement angle of 40o , injector pressure drop of 1.46 bar (21 psig), single-sheet velocity of 13.6 m/s, and energy dissipation rate in the impingement zone of just over 2 million W/kg (Demyanovich, 2024b; Demyanovich, 2021a).
+IZ – impingement zone.

-This photograph of an impinging-jet injector shows a central core of liquid in the formed sheet that is still red and has not been neutralized (despite the 20% excess acid).
-Operating conditions are single jet flowrate of 1.9 liters/minute, jet diameter of 2 mm, impingement distance of 2 cm, impingement angle of 60o and pressure drop of 0.69 bar (10 psig).
-At impingement the thickness of the equivalent single sheets is only 80 microns (a factor of 25 times less).
+This photograph of an impinging-jet injector with on-axis impingement shows a central core of liquid in the formed sheet that is still pink and has not been neutralized (despite the 20% excess acid).
+Operating conditions are jet flowrate of 1.0 L/min, jet diameter of 1.2 mm, distance to impingement of 1 cm, impingement angle of 60o , injector pressure drop of 1.2 bar (17.6 psig), and jet velocity of 14.9 m/s.
+At impingement the thickness of the equivalent single sheets is only 31 microns (a factor of 39 times less).
+IZ – impingement zone.

 Publications